cap-js/docs/guides/extensibility/composition.md

 As a next step, following CAP's [Grow-as-you-go](../../about/#grow-as-you-go) philosophy, we can run the services as separate processes to test the remote integration, but still locally in a low-complexity setup.
 We use the [_automatic binding by `cds watch`_](#bindings-via-cds-watch) as follows:

-1. Start the three servers separately, each in a separate shell (from within the root folder in your cloned _[cap/samples]( https://github.com/sap-samples/cloud-cap-samples)_ project):
+1. Start the three servers separately, each in a separate shell (from within the root folder in your cloned projects):
     ```sh
     cds watch orders --port 4006
     ```